Product Suggestions

 Installing macOS Monterey 11 on unsupported Mac Pro

-Reboot your computer.
+Restart your computer.

 Press and hold Option key (on Mac keyboard) or ALT key (on Windows keyboard) and click an arrow under EFI boot icon.

-Computer will launch OpenCore picker.
+Computer will launch OpenCore boot picker (on black background).

 Installing macOS Monterey 11 on unsupported Mac Pro